-Leaving behind the village and lush mountainous countryside, we entered the jungle.
+Our first encounter with Africa gorillas in the mountain still remains mind blowing.
+Leaving behind the village and lush mountainous countryside, we entered the jungle to have our luck to see the Africa Gorillas .
 The vegetation started to grow thick as we weaved our way along the narrow muddy path.
 I couldn’t believe that we had made it here to finally go gorilla trekking in Uganda.
 We had been walking for around 1.5 hours and it was now beginning to get steep and slippery.

 Originally written by Rach (Veryhungrynomads.com)—Gorilla Trekking in Uganda – How to book it

-Our guide stops our group and asks us to get out our cameras, the gorillas were very near.
+Our guide stops our group and asks us to get out our cameras, We were about to encounter the Africa gorillas that were already very near.
 Passing our trekking sticks to our support crew, we scramble down a dense area, clutching at tree branches and vines to stay upright.
 Suddenly, five dark figures appear in the tree ahead of us.

 Our trackers point out the female and her baby clung to her neck near the base of the tree as two juvenile gorillas were stretched out on branches, appearing not to have a care in the world.

 A rustling sounds further up the tree as the sun shifts, branches part and I lay eyes on the mountain gorilla I had hoped to see today.
-I was looking at a huge silverback gorilla.
+I was looking at a huge silver back Africa gorilla.
 His back was to us at this stage, yet his size and unmistakable silver markings across his enormous back gave me goosebumps.